 A career highlight for me was being chosen to act for a retired Court of Appeal judge in his claim for damages for a significant injury following a road traffic accident.

 Most of my recent court cases and settlements have been covered by anonymity orders but those which have been through the courts without reporting restrictions include:-

 In the case of Micklewright v Surrey County Council in 2011, I acted for the claimant in a Fatal Accidents Act claim where death was caused by a falling tree branch overhanging a public parking space.

-- Past President of the Association of Personal Injury Lawyers (APIL).
+- Past President and Fellow of the Association of Personal Injury Lawyers (APIL).

-- Member and assessor for APIL’s specialist brain injury and clinical negligence accreditation schemes.
+- Member and assessor for APIL’s specialist brain injury accreditation schemes.